dhellmann/pymotw-3/source/enum/index.rst

    :caption:
    :start-after: #end_pymotw_header

-In this example a list of two-part tuples is given instead of a single string containing only the member names.
+In this example, a list of two-part tuples is given instead of a single string containing only the member names.
 This makes it possible to reconstruct the ``BugStatus`` enumeration with the members in the same order as the version defined in ``enum_create.py``.